Aaron-YunZhao/Spider_ultimate_fund/README.md

 - A first homework to learn Webspider and Python.
 - Spider_ultimate_fund.py is the primary code, which cites modules.
 Each module is funcational separated (with necessary input .csv).

-- 20200215：Main coce assume >20min!
+- 20200215：Main code consumes >20min!
 Code efficiency needs to be improve!